 Ideally, binoculars for use at sea will have some or all of the following features, which mark them out from their landlubber counterparts:

-• Floating strap: some marine binoculars float on water, ideal for boat use - but those that don't are usually supplied with a strap that will function as its flotation device.
+Floating strap: some marine binoculars float on water, ideal for boat use - but those that don't are usually supplied with a strap that will function as its flotation device.

-Magnification may appear more modest on these marine binocular examples than regular binos for use on land; this is because the likes of a 7x magnification is what’s required to maintain a decent view when the boat is rocking – higher magnifications may make it hard to achieve a steady image at all.
+Magnification may appear more modest on these marine binocular examples than on regular binos for use on land; this is because the likes of a 7x magnification are what’s required to maintain a decent view when the boat is rocking – higher magnifications may make it hard to achieve a steady image at all.

 So without further ado, let’s drill into what we consider some of the best marine binoculars around.

-The best marine binoculars in 2021
+The best marine binoculars in 2023

 These high-end, heavy-duty binoculars from the Fujifilm brand rendered in grey would look as equally at home aboard a warship as a luxury yacht.
 Just shy of 2Kg, they’re a fairly weighty option too, but cram in all the bells and whistles we might expect, including a world compass and lens coatings to ensure the best light transmission – and so a great view – is possible.

 The ridged, rubberized exterior also ensures a firm and steady hold, while protecting the binoculars against accidental knocks.
 That large 50mm objective lens will deliver a clear view even at dusk, while allegedly even the likes of the US Navy are fans.
-The only downside is all of this coats; expect to pay a premium price for these premium binos.
+The only downside is all of these coats; expect to pay a premium price for these premium binos.

-Celestron is another big brand in the world of binoculars and so naturally it offers an ‘Oceana’ model suitable for the marine market.
-Like the others here the core specifications are once again a 7x magnification wedded to a 50mm lens, encased within a waterproofed aluminum construction, its rubber armored shell offering a comfortable 22mm eye relief and multi-coated optics for optimum light transmission and visibility.
+Celestron is another big brand in the world of binoculars, so naturally, it offers an ‘Oceana’ model suitable for the marine market.
+Like the others here the core specifications are once again a 7x magnification wedded to a 50mm lens, encased within a waterproofed aluminum construction, its rubber-armored shell offering comfortable 22mm eye relief and multi-coated optics for optimum light transmission and visibility.